 app, even for just a few days.
 This is one of the best ways to stay

 Losing weight helps lower your LDL, the bad cholesterol, and triglycerides.
 It can also raise your HDL, the good cholesterol.
 Weight loss may also lower blood pressure and blood sugar.

 Ask your nurse, doctor, or dietitian what a healthy weight is for you.
 Each and every pound you lose is a step in the right direction.

 - Step on a scale at least once a week to keep track of your weight.
 Write it down.

-- Fill up on fiber-rich foods like oats, beans, vegetables and fruits.
+- Fill up on fiber-rich foods like vegetables, fruits, and beans.
 Try to eat a vegetable or fruit at every meal.

 - Start your day with breakfast.
 Don’t skip it!

 - Eat smaller portions by using smaller plates.
 Share meals when eating out.

 - Limit alcohol and sugary drinks to reduce calories.

 - Include activity most days.
 The more you move, the more you lose.
 It may take up to 60 to 90 minutes of activity during your day to lose weight.